synw/kvsql/README.md

    final dynamic myValue = store.selectSync("mykey");
    ```

-For this to work you need to initialize the store with the `inMemory` option:
+For this to work you need to initialize the store with the `inMemory` option that keeps an in memory copy of the store values.

    ```dart
    store = KvStore(inMemory = true);